Levurmion/ICAC-Scoresheet/README.md

 Therefore, all client-side API calls should be prefixed with the `/api/` path so that NGINX can proxy the request to the backend service.

-## Creating Pull Requests

-Once finished, remember to create a pull request with a descriptive message describing what it is you worked on.
-Include a README to document the work.
-For example, if you built a React component, give a couple words on:
-- The main features of the component
-- How the interface works
-- Key limitations
-- Proposed future extensions (if any)
-- Preferrably an example